JaredH4/JaredH4-Modpack/Readme.md

 You can download this pack on Modrinth: https://modrinth.com/modpack/jaredh4

-This also serves as the issue tracker for both JaredH4 and JaredH4 PVP.
+This also serves as the issue tracker for both JaredH4, JaredH4 PVP and The Wynncraft Pack.